-I’ve written on the ways that cognitive bias can derail rational thinking, both on Spiral Inquiry and in the Forum on the Integration of Science and Spirituality, but there’s another major pathway to error — we get the numbers wrong.
+I’ve written on the ways that cognitive bias can derail rational thinking, but there’s another major pathway to error — we get the numbers wrong.
 One of the biggest mistakes is to believe in exponential trends.
 An exponential trend is one that increases by a set percentage each time period – this does not sound particularly dangerous, until you factor in the compounding effect.

 Exponential Growth of the Human Population

 Adam Kucharskill, in his recent Nautilus article “How Many Humans Can the Earth Support”, traces the problem with exponential population forecasting back to Robert Malthus.
 In 1798, Malthus forecast that England’s population would double every twenty-five years, following an exponential growth trend that would quickly outstrip food production and lead to disaster.
 The forecast failed to materialize, as did the disaster, for two reasons.
 First, the population growth rate slowed, but, more importantly, innovation resulted in significant increases in the capacity of England to sustain its population.

 Human population growth is one measure of change in an extraordinarily complex dynamic system that involves millions of family units and a constantly evolving system of food production and distribution, among other economic and demographic factors.
 It is also subject to constraints – such as food – that will curtail or stop population growth, unless that constraint can be mitigated.
 While population may grow exponentially for a period, that growth will inevitably slow down in the face of constraints.
 It is ludicrous to think population will grow exponentially forever.